 17. FACT: Daugherty’s Underground Railroad was as much about education as football.
 Of the 44 players recruited from the South, only 10 (23 percent) earned All-Big Ten or All-American honors, while 30 (68 percent) graduated.

-18. FACT: As other schools recruited higher percentages of black football players in the 1970s and into the 1980s, the NCAA noticed red flags regarding poor national graduation rates.
-That trend suggested schools exploited the athletes for sports over education.
-In 1984, the NCAA determined the national graduation rate was only 34 percent for black football players – half that of the Underground Railroad’s track record.
-The NCAA responded with stricter academic rules.
+18. FACT: As other schools recruited higher percentages of black football players starting in the 1970s and into the 1980s, the NCAA noted red flags regarding poor national graduation rates.
+That trend suggested schools exploited black athletes over education.
+In 1984, the NCAA determined the national graduation rate was only 34 percent for black football players – a figure that was half of the Underground Railroad’s track record.
+The NCAA responded with stricter academic rules and colleges enacted more academic support programs.

 19. FACT: Clifton Roaf, the first passenger, considered himself indebted to Michigan State despite a knee injury preventing him from playing a down in a varsity game.
 He graduated and returned home to Pine Bluff, serving his Arkansas community as a dentist and education advocate for 40-plus years.
 Bubba Smith is the most famous passenger, but Roaf’s story was more typical of the players.
 Roaf felt blessed to live out his missed football career through his son, College and Pro Football Hall of Famer Willie Roaf.
 Roaf’s daughter Angela Roaf is a professor at Northern Arizona University.

 --- MYTH: Alabama Coach Paul “Bear” Bryant helped Daugherty, telling him about black stars in the South.
-Why Bryant, considered a powerful coach in the South and a God-like figure, feared bigots is another question unanswered by his apologists, but this false narrative portrayed Daugherty as a passive bystander, which couldn’t be further from the truth.
+Why Bryant, the preeminent coach in the South, feared bigots has been another question unanswered by his apologists.
+This false narrative portrayed Daugherty as a passive bystander and Bryant the leader; both couldn’t be further from the truth.

 21. FACT: In reality, Bryant knew nearly nil about black talent, including within his state.
 None of the Daugherty’s 44 Underground Railroad players were from Alabama.

-22. FACT: In a late 1960s interview of Bryant recorded on film and used in both “Breaking in the Huddle,” and “Against the Tide,” Bryant claimed, “We haven’t found so far, many (black athletes), if any, that qualified academically and athletically.”
-Clearly, he didn't search segregated high schools with talent landing at Michigan State, other schools and Historically Black Colleges and Universities.
+22. FACT: In a late 1960s interview of Bryant recorded on film and used in HBO's “Breaking in the Huddle” Bryant claimed, “We haven’t found so far, many (black athletes), if any, that qualified academically and athletically.”
+The statement was accepted in the South despite black athletes playing throughout the country.

 23. FACT: On July 7, 1969, the Alabama Afro-American Association filed a lawsuit against Bryant for failing to recruiting black athletes.
 Civil Rights attorney U.W.
 Clemon, who represented the student group, deposed Bryant.
 In the HBO film, Clemon says of his 1969 lawsuit: "We did quite a bit of discovery.
 We talked to a fair amount of black coaches who told us that Bryant was not serious in the recruitment of black athletes ... we were prepared to show his the contacts with black coaches were superficial and they were convinced he was not really serious."
 He says of a later conversation that Bryant told him "he couldn't find any" black athletes.

-24. FACT: Six years had passed between the lawsuit and the desegregation of the Alabama student body in 1963, the year of Gov. George Wallace’s failed attempt to stand in the school house door at Foster Auditorium to block admission of two black students, Vivian Malone and James Hood.
+24. FACT: Six years had passed between the desegregation of the Alabama student body in 1963 and the lawsuit when Alabama Gov. George Wallace backed down from the school house door at Foster Auditorium.
 Eight years passed until Bryant had a black player on his varsity roster.

 25. FACT: One myth suggests Bryant and Daugherty swapped tips in a "trade" of Joe Namath, a white quarterback from Pennsylvania, and Charlie Thornhill, a black linebacker from Virginia.
-The facts stretch the imagination there is a grain of truth to it.
+The facts stretch the imagination.
 First, Namath was in Bryant's 1961 Alabama recruiting class and Thornhill in Daugherty's 1963 Michigan State recruiting class.
 Both Bryant (in his book, “Bear,” with John Underwood) and Namath (in an HBO documentary, “Namath”) state that Maryland coach Tom Nugent informed Bryant that Namath had failed his Maryland entrance exam and remained available to Bryant.
 Neither Bryant nor Namath mentioned Daugherty in the sequence that led him to Tuscaloosa.

 26. FACT: Daugherty learned about Thornhill through assistant coach Vince Carillot, who had taken an unsolicited phone call in the football office from Bob McClelland, a sportswriter at the Roanoke (Va.)
 “Times and World News.”
-McClelland knew Michigan State’s reputation and encouraged Thornhill to play for Daugherty and the Spartans to take him.
+McClelland knew Michigan State’s reputation and encouraged Thornhill the Spartans to take him.

 27. FACT: Thornhill’s younger brother, Nay Thornhill, verified Carillot’s account of Michigan State recruiting Charlie sans assistance from Bryant.
 Charlie Thornhill, an All-Big Ten linebacker and three-year starter, died in 2006.